 You can rely on our team of dedicated criminal defense attorneys to negotiate with the judge on your behalf and do everything possible to get you or a loved one out of jail with a reasonable bond.
 Schedule a FREE consultation for any criminal charge by calling or texting 704-993-6825.

-Ready to hire Hall and Dixon Criminal Defense Attorneys?
+Ready to hire Hall & Dixon PLLC Criminal Defense Attorneys?
 Simply click the link below to fill out our criminal intake and a member of our team will reach out to you!